kuffehgalaxy-ux/battle-plans/docs/ProjectBible.md

 An officer should be able to understand the current situation, decide what needs to happen next and communicate those instructions without opening the game simply to gather information.

+# Product Values

+Battle Plans should always strive to be:

+## Clear

+Information should be understandable within seconds.

+## Reliable

+Officers should be able to trust the information presented.

+## Actionable

+Every important piece of information should naturally lead to an action.

+## Respectful

+The application should assist officers and members without creating unnecessary pressure or noise.

+## Expandable

+Every feature should be designed so that future events such as Territory Wars, Raids and Guild Management can be added without redesigning the application.

 ---

 # 18. Product Philosophy